I Read 50-Plus Books Every Year: Here’s How I Do It

 When I started opening up about this habit, I saw that others chimed in with their own book recommendations and was pleased (honored, even!) to hear that my posts had encouraged some friends to start reading more, too.
 Although reading is typically a solo activity, it can make for great conversation and bonding between both friends and strangers.
 When you share an activity that you’re doing purely for your own joy and self-improvement, it can inspire others to do the same.

 In addition, by publicly logging how many books I finished in a year, I found myself getting competitive with myself from month to month.
 I signed up for a yearly book challenge on Goodreads and delighted in watching my number climb higher and higher.
 Seeing your own progress in real time is always validating and can make a major difference when it comes to getting motivated.

 Make It a Goal, and Then Make It a Habit

 This is what I most often say to people when they ask me how I finish a considerable number of books per year: It’s something that I set out initially as a goal, which later became a habit.
 I never leave the house without a book, so whenever I’m on the subway, waiting in an especially long line, or even anticipating the arrival of a friend to dinner, I can read instead of mindlessly scrolling on my phone.
 I started out with a firm goal to read more, and the more I read, the more it became something that I just naturally did.

 And let’s be clear—there are plenty of things I didn’t give up to read more.
-I still keep up with my favorite TV shows and I do have plenty of moments that I spend more time scrolling through Instagram than could possibly be good for me.
+I still keep up with my favorite TV shows, and I do have plenty of moments where I spend more time scrolling through Instagram than could possibly be good for me.
 But I also try to read every night before I go to bed, and when trains aren’t too crowded, I read on the train, wherever I’m commuting to.